 In my opinion, Kuta Beach is not worth visiting.
 It’s a good place to start and end your trip as it is close to the airport but unless you really want to do some hardcore drinking, there is no reason to visit Kuta beach.
 Visit everywhere else in Bali!
 In Kuta, the water is brown and filled with things like McDonalds cups, plastic bags, trash, and god knows what else.
 That blue tropical water you are looking for won’t be found on Kuta.
 For that, head to Nusa Lembogan, Eastern Bali, or the Gili Islands.
 I wouldn’t recommend swimming on Kuta’s beach.
 I felt dirty and like I needed a shower.

 Moreover, the restaurants aren’t great.
 You’ll find overpriced Indonesian food and mediocre western food.
 There aren’t really any good places to eat here.
-I found a good Mexican place and there is the famous Madam’s Indonesian restaurant but the best food in bali is not found in Kuta.
+I found a good Mexican place and there is the famous Madam’s Indonesian restaurant but the best food in Bali is not found in Kuta.
 If you want excellent food, visit Ubud or Seminyak beach.
-These are where the really award winning delicious restaurants are.
+These are where the real award-winning delicious restaurants are.

 The shopping in Kuta is decent and slightly cheaper than elsewhere on the island.
 Southern Bali is the most developed and western part of the island making sense that this would be the best place to shop.
 I found all the places on Bali offered a lot of the same touristy clothes and knock offs.
 I did manage to find some name brand shops but they weren’t as cheap as I thought they would be.
 The best deals were in the giant department stores.
 I bought new sneakers for $40 USD.
 Overall though, I was unimpressed with the shopping in Kuta and would rather shop in Bangkok or Singapore.